technomancy/calandria/Readme.md

 when run from the CLI, while when running in-game it should be persisted in between server restarts.

+## Repairs/Puzzles

+Some samples of the challenges: (to implement in the future?)

+* Restore power to a door
+* Fix the robot (needs a power cell?)
+* Bring main power back online
+* Repair the hull (otherwise the oxygen will leak out)
+* Fix life support (otherwise parts of the ship have no oxygen)

+Some of these will involve simply placing blocks; some of them will involve simply using the OS on the computer; some of them can't be done without programming the main computer; some require programming the robot.

 ## Ship

 The ship is powered by a main power reactor with a backup solar array